mmadreza99/mmadreza99/README.md

 Skills: Python / Django/ linux

-- 🔭 I’m currently working on ITteam
+- 🔭 I’m currently working on SabzeParsa
 - 🌱 I’m currently learning python, linux, javascript
 - 👯 I’m looking to collaborate on other developers
 - 📫 How to reach me: mohammad78t@gmail.com